Watch This Space For Céile Dé Friendly books

 We have been frequently approached by publishers, who would like us to write about the Céile Dé Path, fulfilling this is a long-term project.
 As soon as our first book about the Céili Dé by a Céile Dé becomes available we will let you know.

-After being out of print for a while, Dolores Whelan's excellent book is back in a new edition available directly from the publisher at -
+After being out of print for a while, Dolores Whelan's excellent book is back in a second edition available directly from the author at

 Among other updates, she has added more meditations, including some on a bonus CD.